-Under IFRS 9, the "incurred loss" model in IAS 39 was replaced with an "expected credit loss" ("ECL") model.
-The ECL model requires the recognition of credit losses based on 12-months of expected losses for performing loans (Stage 1) and recognition of lifetime losses on performing loans that have experienced a significant increase in credit risk since origination (Stage 2).
+The ECL model requires the recognition of credit losses based on 12-months of expected losses for performing loans (Stage 1) and recognition of lifetime losses on performing loans that have experienced a significant increase in credit risk ("SICR") since origination but do not have objective evidence of impairment (Stage 2).
 Credit impaired loans require recognition of lifetime losses (Stage 3).
 The determination of a significant increase in credit risk takes into account many different factors and varies by product and risk segment, which requires experienced credit judgment.